 All majors are welcome, and students must have a minimum GPA of 3.2.
 Financial aid and scholarships apply to this program.
 Current sophomores and juniors may apply.

-St. Scholastica students can spend fall or spring semester studying in the heart of London at Regent's College.
+St. Scholastica students can spend fall or spring semester studying in the heart of London at Regent's University London.
 Situated on the edge of Regent's Park, students are treated to a first class educational experience while enjoying the beautiful campus.
-Regent's College has a diverse curriculum, and all majors are welcome.
+Regent's University London has a diverse curriculum, and all majors are welcome.
 Through our affiliation with Regent's, CSS students are able to utilize forms of financial aid they normally receive.